pivot-access-ltd/bma-offline-docs/src/give-me-an-example-of-maas.md

 <tr><td>Instrumentation</td><td>Information technology</td><td></td></tr>
 </table>

-rad-begin /deb/2.9/cli
 You're aware that the number of machines you'll need use for each of the individual functions with vary according to real-world events in the hospital.
 Still, you'd prefer to budget machines for these different functions, so that you know you can meet the needs of each.
 The easiest way to handle this?
-Creating [resource pools](/t/resource-pools/3088) and naming them after the (new) top-level headings in your outline.
-That way, you can reserve some number of machines for those functions, learning over time the right number of machines to allocate to each activity. rad-end

-rad-begin /deb/2.9/ui
-You're aware that the number of machines you'll need use for each of the individual functions with vary according to real-world events in the hospital.
-Still, you'd prefer to budget machines for these different functions, so that you know you can meet the needs of each.
-The easiest way to handle this?
-Creating [resource pools](/t/resource-pools/3089) and naming them after the (new) top-level headings in your outline.
-That way, you can reserve some number of machines for those functions, learning over time the right number of machines to allocate to each activity. rad-end

-rad-begin /deb/3.0/cli
-You're aware that the number of machines you'll need use for each of the individual functions with vary according to real-world events in the hospital.
-Still, you'd prefer to budget machines for these different functions, so that you know you can meet the needs of each.
-The easiest way to handle this?
-Creating [resource pools](/t/resource-pools/4099) and naming them after the (new) top-level headings in your outline.
-That way, you can reserve some number of machines for those functions, learning over time the right number of machines to allocate to each activity. rad-end

-rad-begin /deb/3.0/ui
-You're aware that the number of machines you'll need use for each of the individual functions with vary according to real-world events in the hospital.
-Still, you'd prefer to budget machines for these different functions, so that you know you can meet the needs of each.
-The easiest way to handle this?
-Creating [resource pools](/t/resource-pools/4100) and naming them after the (new) top-level headings in your outline.
-That way, you can reserve some number of machines for those functions, learning over time the right number of machines to allocate to each activity. rad-end

-rad-begin /snap/2.9/cli
-You're aware that the number of machines you'll need use for each of the individual functions with vary according to real-world events in the hospital.
-Still, you'd prefer to budget machines for these different functions, so that you know you can meet the needs of each.
-The easiest way to handle this?
-Creating [resource pools](/t/resource-pools/3082) and naming them after the (new) top-level headings in your outline.
-That way, you can reserve some number of machines for those functions, learning over time the right number of machines to allocate to each activity. rad-end

-rad-begin /snap/2.9/ui
-You're aware that the number of machines you'll need use for each of the individual functions with vary according to real-world events in the hospital.
-Still, you'd prefer to budget machines for these different functions, so that you know you can meet the needs of each.
-The easiest way to handle this?
-Creating [resource pools](/t/resource-pools/3083) and naming them after the (new) top-level headings in your outline.
-That way, you can reserve some number of machines for those functions, learning over time the right number of machines to allocate to each activity. rad-end

-rad-begin /snap/3.0/cli
-You're aware that the number of machines you'll need use for each of the individual functions with vary according to real-world events in the hospital.
-Still, you'd prefer to budget machines for these different functions, so that you know you can meet the needs of each.
-The easiest way to handle this?
-Creating [resource pools](/t/resource-pools/4097) and naming them after the (new) top-level headings in your outline.
-That way, you can reserve some number of machines for those functions, learning over time the right number of machines to allocate to each activity. rad-end

-rad-begin /snap/3.0/ui
-You're aware that the number of machines you'll need use for each of the individual functions with vary according to real-world events in the hospital.
-Still, you'd prefer to budget machines for these different functions, so that you know you can meet the needs of each.
-The easiest way to handle this?
-Creating [resource pools](/t/resource-pools/4098) and naming them after the (new) top-level headings in your outline.
-That way, you can reserve some number of machines for those functions, learning over time the right number of machines to allocate to each activity. rad-end
+Creating [resource pools](/t/resource-pools/nnnn) and naming them after the (new) top-level headings in your outline.
+That way, you can reserve some number of machines for those functions, learning over time the right number of machines to allocate to each activity.

 <details>
 <summary><em>Try it!</em></summary>